Buying a home

 It’s your legal right that estate agents:

-- must answer direct questions accurately, although they don’t have to reveal defects in a property – if you’re given false information, you might have a claim against the agent under the Property Misdescriptions Act.
+- Must answer direct questions accurately and reveal defects in the property that could be expected to affect a buyer's decision.
+If you’re given false information, you might have a claim against the agent under the Consumer Protection from Unfair Trading Regulations (CPRs).

 If you suspect that an agent has acted in breach of these regulations, you should contact the local authority’s trading standards department.